 The mission of Travel Therapy Mentor is to be the primary resource for physical therapy, occupational therapy, and speech language pathology students, new graduates, and experienced therapists alike who are interested in pursuing travel therapy to achieve financial stability, embark on amazing adventures, and manage dissatisfaction and burnout.

-Travel Therapy Mentor is a group comprised of three Doctors of Physical Therapy who work as traveling physical therapists and have several years of experience in this role.
+Travel Therapy Mentor is a group comprised of two Doctors of Physical Therapy, Jared Casazza and Whitney Eakin, who work as traveling physical therapists and have several years of experience in this role.

 Travel Therapy Mentor will create an environment that fosters confidence around the travel therapy experience, empowerment regarding a strong financial foundation, as well as positivity and mutual learning.
 We will achieve this goal with strong mentorship, support, and sharing what we have learned over the years.

 Background: Why We Started

 Written by: Jared Casazza, PT, DPT